Reality TV star Stephen Bear in court accused of sharing sexual images - The Courier

 The 31-year-old, of Loughton in Essex, spoke to confirm his personal details as he stood in the dock at Colchester Magistrates’ Court on Friday.

+The charges allege the private intimate images were recorded in Loughton, Essex, without Ms Harrison’s consent and that Bear later uploaded videos to Instagram “mocking” her which amounted to harassment.

-The alleged offences are said to have taken place between August and December 2020, the charges state.
+The alleged offences are said to have taken place between August and December 2020.

 He was conditionally bailed to next appear at a trial preparation hearing at Chelmsford Crown Court on July 30.

+Ms Harrison, 26, has appeared on shows such as The Only Way Is Essex, Love Island and Olivia Meets Her Match, and describes herself as a TV personality and influencer.

+Ms Harrison, who also boasts a large online following, specialises in fitness, fashion and travelling, according to her management website.

-Essex Police have previously said he was arrested in January and charged in connection with an investigation into the disclosure of intimate photographs without consent.
+Essex Police have previously said Bear was arrested in January and charged in connection with an investigation into the disclosure of intimate photographs without consent.